begbaj/vim-icue/README.md

 let g:vimicue_theme = '<theme-name>'
 ```
 To use a theme you either need to create one or download one.

-If you want to change just the behaviour of one layout, you can overwrite themes in your **init.vim**:
+If you want to change just the behaviour of one layout, you can override themes in your **init.vim**:

 ```init.vim
 " --- if your keyboard does support rgb: